 Whisler's Drive-Up, Carthage - In business since 1953, this joint knows a thing or two about making awesome burgers.
 Oh, and five double cheeseburgers for $14?
 Yes, please!

-Steak 'n Shake, Springfield - Okay, so, putting a chain restaurant on the list violates the laws of "cool," but this neon-lit spot (1158 E. St. Louis St.) is an institution on Route 66, dating to 1962.
-It's listed in the National Register of Historic Places, for Pete's sake.
+Steak 'n Shake, Springfield - Okay, so, putting a chain restaurant on the list violates the laws of "cool," but this neon-lit spot (1158 E. St. Louis St.) is a Route 66 institution, dating to 1962.
+It's listed on the National Register of Historic Places, for Pete's sake.

 Yogi's Pizza, Conway - Excellent sauce, fresh dough and savory ingredients help make Yogi's one of the top pizza stops in Missouri.
 It won the Rural Missouri magazine editor's choice award for "Best Pizza in Missouri" for 2017.

 Hopper's Pub, Waynesville - This charming pub/restaurant sits right on Route 66 in the downtown area, a few steps from other Route 66 attractions.
 A diverse menu and dozens of beers on tap makes this must-taste experience.